SociallyCompute/stackedit/MHS_Login_Requirements.md

 	  4. A map between teacher, student and class ID's and the associated human readable "name" will be maintained in the same database as the user credentials.
 		    - "Names" will be retrievable through an API like those described above
 		    - ID's will be sufficiently obtuse so as not to be easily guessable
-		    - Any student named "Drop Table" is excluded from participation in the field test.
 	  5. Metadata requirements:
 			1. Teacher
 				- id